South Korea's ruling party wins big in municipal elections

 This marks a drastic shift of power to the PPP, which won only three of these seats in the previous elections held in 2018, when the DP was in power.

-Observers said the victory is largely expected as Mr Yoon has shown good work since his inauguration on May 10, such as hosting a successful summit with visiting United States President Joe Biden and pushing through in parliament the largest-ever extra budget to help small business owners badly hit by the Covid-19 pandemic.
+Observers said the victory was largely expected as Mr Yoon has shown good work since his in-auguration on May 10, such as hosting a successful summit with visiting United States President Joe Biden and pushing through in Parliament the largest-ever extra budget to help small business owners badly hit by the Covid-19 pandemic.

-President Yoon thanked the public on Thursday (June 2) and said he interprets the election results as "the people's call to revive the economy and improve their livelihoods''.
+President Yoon thanked the public yesterday and said he interprets the election results as "the people's call to revive the economy and improve their livelihoods''.

 "The Yoon Suk-yeol administration will put all of its efforts into stabilising the people's livelihoods with the mindset of economy first, economy second, economy third," he said through a spokesman.

-South Koreans headed to the polls on Wednesday to elect over 4,000 municipal seats, including governorship of nine provinces, mayorship of eight major cities, and various leadership positions in provincial and city councils.
+South Koreans headed to the polls on Wednesday to elect more than 4,000 municipal seats, including governorship of nine provinces, mayorship of eight major cities and various leadership positions in provincial and city councils.

 A total of 509 posts were uncontested, according to the National Election Commission.